Preface

 test

-on the right hand side, and any combination of u
+r, w, or x on the right hand side, and any combination of u, g, or o

 on the left hand side, for the owning user, the owning group, or